katiesunsg/comparing-baltimore-nyc-teenagebirthrate/README.md

 # Exploring Income Level and its Effect on Teenage Birth Rates in Baltimore, MD and New York, NY
 ## Background
 It is interesting to consider how material childhood circumstances affect the likelihood of teenage births.
-Two cities, New York and Baltimore have a $7k difference between their average household incomes of $35k and $28k [respectively.](https://opportunityinsights.org/) Do we expect to see the same teenage birth rate outcomes?
-We’ll take a look at the data from the [Opportunity Insights group](https://opportunityinsights.org/) which follows 20 million children from their childhood to mid-30s to see how income level plays a role.
+New York City and Baltimore have a $7k difference between their average household incomes of $35k and $28k [respectively,](https://opportunityinsights.org/) but do we expect similar teenage birth rate outcomes?
+We’ll take a look at data from the [Opportunity Insights group](https://opportunityinsights.org/) which follows 20 million children from childhood to mid-30s to determine how income level plays a role.

 ## Business Question
 ***How does the income level of one’s parent(s) influence the fraction of women in Baltimore and New York City who, between 13-19 years old, gave birth and is this indicative of a greater wealth inequality issue?***

 ## Data Sources
-We'll use data from the [Opportunity Atlas](https://opportunityinsights.org/).
+We'll use open data from the [Opportunity Atlas](https://opportunityinsights.org/).
 - Baltimore Data: [raw](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/Balti-RawData-TeenageBirthRate-Income-Race.xlsx) and [analyzed](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/Balti-Analysis-Income-TeenageBirthRate.xlsx).
 - New York Data: [raw](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/NYC-RawData-TeenageBirthRate-Income-Race.xlsx) and [analyzed](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/NYC-Analysis-Income-TeenageBirthRate.xlsx).
-- The excel files above contain teenage birth rate data for neighborhoods by income level, along with this [data analysis](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/NYC-Balti-Analysis-Income-Race-Teenagebirthrate.xlsx) comparing the cities by income level and race.
+- The excel files contain teenage birth rate data for neighborhoods by income level.
+This [data analysis](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/NYC-Balti-Analysis-Income-Race-Teenagebirthrate.xlsx) compares the cities by income level and race.

-## Data Analysis and Answer
+## Data Analysis
 The primary metric is parent income level categorized by:
 1. All (baseline comparison)
 1. High (75th percentile)